 With the new data retention windows, only older data from the Ads Activity report and User Activity report are subject to deletion, as other reports do not yet have data that exceeds their respective retention periods.

-- Ads Activity report: If you need to retain data older than 7 years, you can download it using the AdMob report CSV download or the AdMob API before it is removed.
+- Ads Activity report: If you need to retain data older than 2,555 days, you can download it using the AdMob report CSV download or the AdMob API before it is removed.

 - User Activity report: If you need to retain data older than 90 days, you can download it using the AdMob report CSV download before it is removed.